This salad is full of goodness...

 - Preheat oven to 350 degrees Fahrenheit and line a large baking sheet with parchment paper.

 - Rinse, then dry chickpeas extremely well (discard any skins).
-Season with a pinch of salt, and coat with approximately 1 TBSP of olive oil.
+Season with a pinch of salt, and coat with approximately 1 tablespoon of olive oil.
 Place on one side of the baking sheet.

-- Next, depending on the size of your fingerling potatoes, chop potatoes into halves or quarters, then toss with 1 TBSP of olive oil (or leftover bacon grease) and seasonings: 1 TBSP fresh rosemary or thyme, ¼ tsp freshly cracked pepper and ½ tsp each of garlic powder, paprika and salt.
+- Next, depending on the size of your fingerling potatoes, chop potatoes into halves or quarters, then toss with 1 tablespoon of olive oil (or leftover bacon grease) and seasonings: 1 tablespoon fresh rosemary or thyme, ¼ teaspoon freshly cracked pepper and ½ teaspoon each of garlic powder, paprika and salt.
 Place the potatoes on the other side of the baking sheet.

 - Bake for about 45 minutes or until the potatoes are fork tender and the chickpeas crisp up.

 - When done, toss chickpeas in seasonings while warm: I used garlic powder, turmeric and paprika (s+p to taste)